-- i) Land: Land is necessary for the anchorage of the of the apartments' foundation.
-The proponent has acquired land under private title land ownership; hence, the land belongs to the proponent-Aquila Properties. - ii) Water: The project area is served by the NCWSC.
-The total demand for potable water for the development is estimated to be approximately 200 cubic meters per day with a peak demand of 30 litres per second.
-Therefore a 200mm diameter feed will be maintained from the NCWSC and the residual volume and pressure will be available for the development from this main will be determined in liaison with the company.
-However the project will also consider other sources of water due to the known high demand on water infrastructure in Nairobi.
-Thus the following are some of the sources of water that the project will use.
-For instance, the project developers will sink a borehole as source of alternative water for the project during construction, and harvest rain water during the operation a to be stored in underground tanks and used in cleaning and w3atering of soft landscape. - iii) Labour during the construction and operation of the project: It is the intention of the proponent that this labour is sourced from within the local community.
+- i) Land: Land is necessary for the anchorage of the apartments' foundation.
+The proponent has acquired land for the project. - ii) Water: The project will depend on the county government of Kiambu. - iii) Labour during the construction and operation of the project: It is the intention of the proponent that this labour is sourced from within the local community.
 This will be a direct economic benefit to them and will go far in creating a friendly relationship between the project and the neighboring community. - iv) Input during Construction: The materials that shall be used include building sand, aggregates, natural stones; masonry dressed construction stones, roofing iron sheets and floor tiles.
-Other materials include timber concrete block for constructing selected internal and external pavements, precast units for drains, PVC pipes for sewer and water reticulation, wire mesh, water tanks and aluminum gutters.
-Window casement and glasses, spades, pick axes, and jembes and a host of other tools will also be needed.
-For the construction and ground preparation, there will be earth movers, graders, and a concrete batching plant will be set on the site for mixing concrete used in construction.
+Other materials include timber concrete block for constructing selected internal and external pavements, precast units for drains, PVC pipes for sewer and water reticulation, wire mesh, and water tanks.
+Window casement and glasses, spades, pick axes, and jembes and a host of other tools will also be needed for the construction and ground preparation, there will be earth movers, graders, and a concrete mixer will be set on the site for mixing concrete used in construction.

-2.6.2 Project execution
+2.6.2Project execution

-The project will start immediately NEMA's approval is obtained.
+The project will continue immediately NEMA's approval is obtained.